microsoft/AirSim/docs/reinforcement_learning.md

 This example works with AirSimMountainLandscape environment available in [releases](https://github.com/Microsoft/AirSim/releases).

 We can similarly apply RL for various autonomous flight scenarios with quadrotors.
 Below is an example on how RL could be used to train quadrotors to follow high tension power lines (e.g. application for energy infrastructure inspection).
-There are six discrete actions here that correspond to different directions in which the quadrotor can move in (six directions + one hovering action).
+There are seven discrete actions here that correspond to different directions in which the quadrotor can move in (six directions + one hovering action).

 ```
 def interpret_action(self, action):